Suicide in South Korea: Education

+In April 2023, three teenagers died after jumping from high-rise buildings within five days of each other in a district known for its elite schools and expensive tutoring centers.

 Family

 Many people have been left orphaned or have lost a parent due to the Korean War.
 Within a random group of 12,532 adults, 18.6% of the respondents have lost their biological parent(s), with maternal death having a bigger impact on the rate of suicide attempts than paternal death.
-A study has shown that men have highest rate of suicide attempts when they experience maternal death from the ages of 0–4 and 5–9.
+A study has shown that men have the highest rate of suicide attempts when they experience maternal death from the ages of 0–4 and 5–9.
 Women have the highest suicide attempt rate when they experience maternal death from the ages of 5–9.

 Economy

 In 1997 and 1998, the 1997 Asian financial crisis hit South Korea.
 During and after the economic recession of 1998, South Korea experienced a sharp economic recession of −6.9% and a surge of unemployment rate of 7.0%.
 A study has shown that this economic downfall had a strong correlation with an increase in suicide rates.
 Increase in unemployment and higher divorce rate during the economic downturn lead to clinical depression, which is a common factor that leads to suicide.
-Moreover, according to Durkheim, economic downfall disturbs the social standing of an individual, meaning that the individual's demands and expectations can no longer be met.
-Thus, a person who cannot readjust to the deprived social order caused by economic downfall is more likely to die by suicide.
+Moreover, according to the sociologist Durkheim, economic downfall disturbs the social standing of an individual, meaning that the individual's demands and expectations can no longer be met.
+A person who cannot readjust to the deprived social order caused by economic downfall is more likely to die by suicide.

 Analyzing the suicides up to 2003, Park and Lester note that unemployment is a major factor of high suicide rate.
 In South Korea, it has been the traditional duty of children to take care of their parents.
-However, as "cultural tradition of filial obligation is not congruent with the increasingly competitive, specialized labor market of the modern era", the elderly are sacrificing themselves by suicide so as to lessen the burden on their children.
+However, as "cultural tradition of filial obligation is not congruent with the increasingly competitive, specialized labor market of the modern era", the elderly may seek to die by suicide so as to lessen the burden on their children.